mistertest/my-lists/ref-list.md

 This list contain certain project that I was working on it completely,<br>
 or partially during my jobs of Web Developer and my freelance activity.
+This list is not already completed, it will be updating progressively.